getmindspun/wordpress-responsive-blocks/README.md

 In addition, each block allows developers and advanced users to specify custom CSS scoped only to that particular block instance using persistent block ids.

+### Form

+Create a form element containing other blocks.
+The form can be submitted to any form handler you choose.
+Forms are usually used in conjunction with the `field` and `submit` blocks.

+### Field

+A block containing an input, optional label and error message.
+When a field is contained inside a `form` block, styles are added on the containing `form`.

+## Events
+Some block communicate with one another via Javascript events internally.
+If you are a developer and wish to extend listen to one of these events to extend the base functionality, here's how they work.

+### Fields
+Form elements generate a 'submit' event when that form is submitted.
+Fields listen to the 'submit' event of parent form and validate themselves as needed.
+If the field is invalid, notes the error on the event.
+The form then cancels the submission.

 ## Create Custom Responsive Blocks

 You can create your own responsive blocks for the Gutenberg block editor just like you do regular custom blocks.